Polymesh Price Hits $0.13 on Top Exchanges (POLYX)

 - Lego Coin (LEGO) traded up 50.2% against the dollar and now trades at $0.0149 or 0.00000051 BTC.

 Polymesh’s total supply is 843,461,379 tokens and its circulating supply is 521,874,157 tokens.
-The official website for Polymesh is polymesh.network.
 Polymesh’s official Twitter account is @polymeshnetwork and its Facebook page is accessible here.
+Polymesh’s official website is polymesh.network.

-It is usually not possible to purchase alternative cryptocurrencies such as Polymesh directly using U.S. dollars.
-Investors seeking to trade Polymesh should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, GDAX or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Polymesh using one of the aforementioned exchanges.
+It is usually not possible to purchase alternative cryptocurrencies such as Polymesh directly using US dollars.
+Investors seeking to acquire Polymesh should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Coinbase or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Polymesh using one of the exchanges listed above.

 Receive News & Updates for Polymesh Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Polymesh and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.